-Beautiful, historic and surrounded by rising hills and vineyards, Healdsburg is a picture-perfect wine country town.
+Beautiful, historic, and surrounded by rising hills and vineyards, Healdsburg is a picture-perfect wine country town.
 With its hip boutique hotels and gracious B&Bs, it's a convenient take-off point for wine-tasting and cycling in the Dry Creek and Alexander Valleys, and just a short hop from the Russian River Valley.
 However, don't be surprised if Healdsburg's seductive charm causes you to slow down and enjoy the town.

-- Armida Winery, housed in a geodesic dome, has killer views, three beautiful picnic areas and a full size bocce ball court.
+Armida Winery, housed in a geodesic dome, has killer views, three beautiful picnic areas and a full size bocce ball court.

-Campo Fina is a fine Italian restaurant where you can sit inside and concentrate primarily on dining—or sit outside in the courtyard, dining or sipping a glass of wine while watching bocce games in progress (or joining in).
+Campo Fina is a fine Italian restaurant where you can sit inside and concentrate primarily on dining, or sit outside in the courtyard, dining or sipping a glass of wine while watching bocce games in progress (or joining in).

-- Davis Family Vineyards, steps from the Russian River, invites you to stroll through its organic garden and join in on the bocce court.
+Davis Family Vineyards, steps from the Russian River, invites you to stroll through its organic garden and join in on the bocce court.

 Dry Creek Vineyard added a bocce ball court in fall 2014, next to one of its famed vineyards.

 The color scheme and plantings change constantly throughout the year, but always begin with a vibrant display of more than 10,000 tulips and daffodils each spring.
 On a self-guided tour you'll explore at your own pace, meandering along pretty paths, passing waterfalls, and crossing foot bridges arching over gentle streams.
-More than 2,000 species of trees and shrubs are sport identification tags, so you'll learn while you wander.
+More than 2,000 species of trees and shrubs sport identification tags, so you'll learn while you wander.

-Explore the Healdsburg Museum: Housed in a one-time Carnegie Library, the Healdsburg Museum, built in 1910-1911, is listed on the National Register of Historic Places.
+Housed in a one-time Carnegie Library, the Healdsburg Museum & Historical Society, built in 1910-1911, is listed on the National Register of Historic Places.
 The museum's focus—the history of Healdsburg and environs—may seem geared to locals, but the creative exhibits invariably address universal issues.
-Permanent exhibits look at local Pomo and Wappo Indian tribes, the county’s reign as the Egg Capital of the World, and much more.
+Permanent exhibits look at local Pomo and Wappo Indian tribes, Healdsburg's early architecture, and much more.

-Written by Sonoma Insider Suzie Rodgriguez
+Written by Sonoma Insider Suzie Rodgriguez.